Ted Jelly

 Horace Edward Jelly (28 August 1921 – 16 January 2000) was an English professional footballer who played in the Football League for Leicester City and Plymouth Argyle as a right back.

 Personal life

 Jelly served in the Royal Navy during the Second World War.
+He saw action at the Battle of Crete and was stationed in Ceylon.
+Following his retirement as a professional footballer, Jelly ran an electrical shop and a Saab dealership in Leicester.
+In the 1990s, he had a part-time role leading guided tours around Filbert Street.